 After determining the average sizes, the size spread can be calculated.
 The size difference between the smallest and largest brick in a batch (ten bricks are randomly drawn from a batch) must not exceed the specified size range.

 StoneCycling’s WasteBasedBricks are all delivered within the T1/Rm standard.
-The dimensions of bricks and brick slips are the result of the average dimensions of the chosen brick together with the dimensions of the joint.
-In case of a tile or herringbone bond or a joint smaller than 10 mm, you want to consider the effects of the tolerances on the design.
+The dimensions of bricks and brick slips are the result of the average dimensions of the chosen brick and the dimensions of the joint.
+In the case of a tile or herringbone bond or a joint smaller than 10 mm, you want to consider the effects of the tolerances on the design.

-The BioBasedTile, both the Honed as well as the Polished texture, have a R12 rating with a PTV and SRV rating beyond 50.
+The BioBasedTile, both the Honed and the Polished texture, have an R12 rating with a PTV and SRV rating beyond 50.
 These products are suitable for wet commercial areas such as swimming pools, showers and kitchens.
 With the BioBasedTile there is a low risk of slipping.

 StoneCycling is not responsible for sealant selection or sealant application instructions.
-Please test the desired sealer prior to full application to ensure proper results.
+Please test the desired sealer before full application to ensure proper results.
 Follow all manufacturer instructions for application and re-application.

 Download a list of approved sealants, including Biomason testing results and environmental information from our website.

-Please note that the recommendations in this document are based on Biomason’s internal testing to the listed categories, and ranked subjectively based on our findings.
+Please note that the recommendations in this document are based on Biomason’s internal testing of the listed categories, and are ranked subjectively based on our findings.
 This is not meant to be a fully comprehensive list of all possible sealants; it is a list of sealants that we have tested.

 Biomason makes no claim over which sealant is “best” for your desired application.